sigmaister/copy_CollapsOS/recipes/trs80/README.md

 That program has already been written, it's in `recv.asm` in this folder.
 You can get the binary with `zasm < recv.asm | xxd`.

+It's designed to run from offset `0x4000` and write received data in `0x3000` and onwards.

 How will you punch that in?
 The `debug` program!
 This very useful piece of software is supplied in TRSDOS.
 To invoke it, first run `debug (on)` and then press the `BREAK` key.
 You'll get the debug interface which allows you to punch in any data in any memory address.
-Let's use `0x3000` which is the offset for user apps.
+Let's use `0x4000` which is the offset it's designed for.

-First, display the `0x3000-0x303f` range with the `d3000<space>` command (I always press Enter by mistake, but it's space you need to press).
-Then, you can begin punching in with `h3000<space>`.
+First, display the `0x4000-0x403f` range with the `d4000<space>` command (I always press Enter by mistake, but it's space you need to press).
+Then, you can begin punching in with `h4000<space>`.
 This will bring up a visual indicator of the address being edited.
 Punch in the stuff with a space in between each byte and end the edit session with `x`.